-Terror.
+Life – Terror.
 Ecstasy.
 Fight.
 Denial.
 Flight.
 Failure.
 Forgiveness.
 Reconciliation.
 Hope.
 Love.
-Peace
+Peace – Death

 23rd December 2015 – 3.30PM

-23rd December was to be my ‘works’ Christmas night out.
-An early start, nothing extravagant, five colleagues, party hats, the usual overpriced, hastily arranged, overcooked conveyor belt Christmas meal, a few drinks and early home.
-I had organised it this year, and later, much later than usual.
+23rd December was to be my ‘works’ Christmas Doo.
+An early start, nothing extravagant, just five work colleagues, party hats, the usual, hastily arranged, overcooked conveyor belt, overpriced, Christmas meal, a few drinks and early home.
+I had organised our festivities this year, and later, much later than usual.

-We had left it late, too late really so expectations weren’t high, at least it was an opportunity to wear a posh suit.
+We had left it late, too late, and expectations weren’t high, at least it was an opportunity to wear a posh suit.

-I received a call (at work) from my GP surgery asking me to come into the surgery later that day.
+I received a call (at work) from my GP’s (reception) asking me to come into the surgery.
 I was slightly surprised but not overly concerned.
 I had undergone a comprehensive series of ‘tests’, (at least), two weeks previous.
-It was weeks ago, if there was anything ‘wrong’ they would have contacted me before now?
-All Good.
+If there was anything ‘wrong’ they would have contacted me before now?
+Surely?

 23rd December 5.30PM GP Surgery